uribo/learnR/basic-objects/vector.md

 ```

-A more usual way to to obtain a logical vector is to ask logical questions.
+A more usual way to obtain a logical vector is to ask logical questions about R objects.
 For example, we can ask R whether 1 is greater than 2.

 ```r